-You can choose to drop your parcel off at a DHL Parcel UK ServicePoint.
+You can choose to drop your parcel off at a DHL eCommerce UK ServicePoint.
 We have 3,500 shops across the UK which are typically open from 8am until late.
 In the search results, you can see the distance to your nearest shop as well as opening times.

-When you choose this service, you are not required to specify which shop you will drop-off your parcel at – you can take your parcel to any DHL Parcel UK ServicePoint in the UK.
+When you choose this service, you are not required to specify which shop you will drop-off your parcel at – you can take your parcel to any DHL eCommerce UK ServicePoint in the UK.